Top 6 Tips for Optimizing Your Website for Lead Generation

 Now screenshot pages from your website and send them to outsiders and ask them the same two questions.

 Answers to these questions should be perfectly aligned with exactly what your company does.
 If not, keep at it until the answers and questions line up.

-If they do, your value proposition is optimized for lead generation.
+If they do add up, your value proposition is optimized for lead generation.
 Congratulations!
 That’s the hard part, truly.

 Visitors to your website need to feel that they can trust your product or service.
 If you highlight your top customers on your website, that’s social proof, and people respond to that.